paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-040-importation-manufacture-distribution-and-storage-of-explosive-materials.md

 **(s)** “Responsible person” means an individual who has the power to direct the management and policies of the applicant pertaining to explosive materials.

 **(t) Indian Tribe 11 So in original.
 Probably should not be capitalized..—** The term “Indian tribe” has the meaning given the term in section 102 of the Federally Recognized Indian Tribe List Act of 1994 ([25 U.S.C.
 479a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section479a&num=0&edition=prelim))).22 So in original.
-The second closing parenthesis probably should not appear., 33 See References in Text note below.
+The second closing parenthesis probably should not appear.\, \33 See References in Text note below.

 ### Statutory Notes